ChristianAvila/serverless-demos/README.md

 # Serverless demos

-This repo pretend to show implementations using serverless frameworks and technologies feel free to contribute and use it
+This repository pretend to show implementations using serverless frameworks and cloud technologies, feel free to contribute and use it

 ## Index

-- Back end API written with SAM & Net Core
+- Back end API written with SAM & Net Core [link](api-sam/src/Sample)
+- Infrastructure as a code with [Terraform](iac/terraform) and [CloudFormation](iac/cloudformation) link